 T I M E

 The museum's collection of clocks include time pieces from England, Germany, France and other countries; however, the majority of the collection features American Clocks.
-These American clocks represent a period of prosperity in the young country and their production helped foster this prosperity and provide the opportunity to expand the American Dream.
+These American clocks represent a period of prosperity in the young country and their production helped foster prosperity and provide the opportunity to expand the American Dream.

 As previously outlined, the museum collection started as a personal accumulation.
 The Ingram’s had adopted the Ingraham Clock Company as the main thrust of their collection.
 It did not take long to recognize the need to expand that collection to include a greater diversity.